apptainer/apptainer-admindocs/installation.rst

 -  Located on a filesystem that supports atomic rename, if possible.

-In {Project} version 3.6 and above the cache is concurrency safe.
+The {Project} cache is concurrency safe.
 Parallel runs of {Project} that would create overlapping cache entries will not conflict, as long as the filesystem used by ``SINGULARITY_CACHEDIR`` supports atomic rename operations.